turingschool/front-end-curriculum/lessons/module-2/how-the-web-works.md

  * 302 (Found)
  * 500 (Internal Server Error)

-If you want to see all the type of server responses check out [http status dogs](https://httpstatusdogs.com/)
+If you want to see all the type of server responses check out [http status dogs](https://http.dog/) and [http.dev](https://http.dev/status).
+If you want to live test HTTP responses, check out [http.app](https://http.app/)

 <section class="call-to-action ">